Segre classes and Kempf-Laksov formula in algebraic cobordism: Preliminaries on algebraic cobordism

-Let us finish this introductory paragraph by warning that we will follow the common practice of writing $[X]_\Omega$ instead of the more precise notation $[X\stackrel{\pi_X}\longrightarrow \Spec k]$ when dealing with the elements of the coefficient ring $\Omega^*(\Spec k)$.
-More generally, the subscript $\Omega$ will from now on be omitted and, unless stated otherwise, all classes are to be thought as cobordism classes.
-Finally, we will consider the Lazard ring $\LL$ as a graded ring in view of the isomorphism with $\Omega^*(\Spec k)$. \emph{For the rest of the paper, we work with the algebraic cobordism $\Omega^*$ and $F(u,v)\in \LL[[u,v]]$ denotes the universal formal group law.}
+Let us finish this section by warning the reader that we will follow the common practice of writing $[X]_\Omega$ instead of the more precise notation $[X\stackrel{\pi_X}\longrightarrow \Spec(\bfk)]$ when dealing with the elements of the coefficient ring $\Omega^*(\Spec(\bfk))$.
+More generally, the subscript $\Omega$ will from now on be omitted and, unless stated otherwise, all classes are to be thought of as cobordism classes.
+Finally, we will consider the Lazard ring $\LL$ as a graded ring in view of the isomorphism with $\Omega^*(\Spec(\bfk))$. \emph{For the rest of the paper, we will work with algebraic cobordism $\Omega^*$ and $F(u,v)\in \LL[[u,v]]$ will stand for the universal formal group law.}